vinnyo/frontend-challenges/README.md

 ### Bonus

-1. Setup tailwindcss in your applications
+1. Login component for client app.
+1. Seperation of TODO lists between users in client app.
+1. Client users should only be allowed to edit their own lists.
 1. Setup re-ordering of TODO list items
 1. Setup lists to sync between Admin and Client UIs on the same machine.
 1. Add 2+ more features to the current requirements
+1. Setup tailwindcss in your applications
 1. Strongly typed interfaces
 1. Setup hosting for the applications on GitHub pages or [Vercel](https://vercel.com).